fandora-network/docs/docs/maintain/delegate/delegator-faq.md

 ### Can I stake to any validator?

 Yes.
-All validators are Polygon Foundation nodes currently.
+All validators are fandora Foundation nodes currently.

-We are doing a phased rollout of the Polygon mainnet.
+We are doing a phased rollout of the fandora mainnet.
 Later on, external validators will be onboarded gradually.
 Please see https://blog.matic.network/mainnet-is-going-live-announcing-the-launch-sequence/ for more details.

 ### Which browser is compatible with Staking Dashboard?